michalasobczak/c64/README.md

 # c64

-Commodore C64 research and development using C language as well as assembly.
+Commodore C64 research and development.

-C development made with cc65.
-DASM assembler for assembly language.
+- C development in cc65.
+- DASM assembler for assembly language.